 - Very susceptible to local magnetic field heterogeneity.
 This is very noticeable when imaging close to bone, calcium and blood.
 Shimming (homogenisation) of the field can improve artifacts.

 - Can only image limited area

-MRS utilises the fact that each metabolite will have a very slightly different Larmour frequency and will return very slightly different signals.
-The frequencies of the returned signal are plotted in units of parts per million (ppm) along with the strength of the signal (i.e. the concentration of the metabolite).
+MRS utilises the fact that each metabolite will have a very slightly different Larmour frequency.
+The frequencies of the returned signals are plotted in units of parts per million (ppm) along with the strength of the signal (i.e. the concentration of the metabolite).